iDourgham/NLP-ITI/RNNs.md

-Sure!
-Here's a polished and properly formatted version of your explanation about Recurrent Neural Networks (RNNs), corrected and enhanced for clarity and accuracy in Markdown:

----

 # What I Know About RNNs

 Recurrent Neural Networks (RNNs) are a class of neural networks designed to handle **sequential data**.
 They differ from traditional (feedforward) neural networks in several key ways: